 Toys and Gender Dimorphism

 The environmental forces shaping children's gender roles are not by any means subtle.
-Consider, for example, the different dolls because that's what they are offered for girls and boys to play with.
+Consider, for example, the different dolls -- because that's what they are -- offered for girls and boys to play with.

-Links Martin Girls
+Girls

 get

-Barbie
+Barbie.

 Boys

-Doys

-get G I
+get

-000.
+G.I.

+Joe.

-Barbie in partic for that matter, desirable). ular raises concerns because her physical proportions may give girls (and, boys) an idealized body image that is impossible to achieve (even if it were
+Barbie in particular raises concerns because her physical proportions may give girls (and, for that matter, boys) an idealized body image that is impossible to achieve (even if it were desirable).

-T But the effects of Barbie on gender identity and role are not restricted to